 Where Is Walmart+ Available?

 Technically speaking, Walmart+ is available to anyone who is able to create a Walmart account.
-That said, many of the benefits will not be all that useful to you if you don’t live in an area that has a Walmart nearby, as you won’t be able to use the food delivery benefit, nor will you be able to receive the gas and pharmacy discounts.
+That said, many of the benefits will not be useful to you if you don’t live in an area with a Walmart nearby, as you won’t be able to use the food delivery benefit, nor will you be able to receive the gas and pharmacy discounts.

 However, you do not need to live near a physical Walmart to benefit from the free same- or 2-day shipping for online purchases you make through the Walmart website.